Designing everyday AGI.

 MultiOn integrates with: Slack for team collaboration, Google Calendar for scheduling, Zapier for workflow automation, Salesforce for customer relationship management, Shopify for e-commerce solutions, Zoom for video conferencing, Trello for project management, Microsoft Teams for workplace communication, Mailchimp for email marketing, Notion for note-taking and organization.

-Based on user reviews and social mentions, the most common pain points are: token usage, API bill, API costs.
+Based on user reviews and social mentions, the most common pain points are: token usage, token cost, API bill, LLM costs.